Hakomi Events

 In this workshop, we will learn to engage protector parts as intelligent constellations organizing experience and identity.
 We will learn to consciously inhabit protector parts, and through them, the protected states that hide underneath the protectors.

-Building from the first workshop in this series (Working With Protectors, Part 1: How to Go Beneath Judgment States to the Underlying Core Material), we will review how to provide the context and compassion that will help you re-frame with your client what this work is really about.
+Building from the first workshop in this series (Working With Protectors, Part 1: How to Go Beneath Judgment States to the Underlying Core Material, which is available for purchase as an on-demand recording for those who missed it), we will review how to provide the context and compassion that will help you re-frame with your client what this work is really about.
 (Hint: It’s not about expunging these parts of the self.
 Rather, it’s about learning to have a conscious relationship with them.
 When we can really listen to the protector parts, they no longer have to “grab the steering wheel” in order to get what they really need.)

 In essence, will learn how to build the trust of the protector parts, so that they become allies instead of adversaries.